OpenBazaar/openbazaar-css/README.md

 ### Less

-`ipfs.css` is regular css file, so you can import it normally.
+`openbazaar.css` is regular css file, so you can import it normally.
 Each declaration has a single-purpose so if you prefer to compose your rules outside the dom, you can safely use them as mixins:

 ```less
 .my-lovely-widget {